-A'Lelia Bundles Community Scholars Program
+A'Lelia Bundles Community Scholars

-History: The program, part of Columbia University’s community benefits and services related to the Manhattanville Campus Expansion, resulted from discussions with the West Harlem community.
-The first cohort of five independent Scholars was selected from a competitive field of applicants began the program in the fall of 2013.
+The Bundles Scholars program resulted from discussions with the West Harlem community, as part of Columbia University’s community benefits and services related to the Manhattanville Campus Expansion.
+Its goal is to allow independent scholars and community members with scholarly interests to pursue their goals and benefit from a formal relationship with Columbia.
 The program is a joint initiative of Columbia’s Office of Government and Community Affairs, the Office of the Provost, and the School of Professional Studies.